infinityworks/Policies/ISO-9001/Shared parental leave/README.md

 - comply with the relevant maternity leave or pay curtailment requirements (or have returned to work before the end of statutory maternity leave).

 ## Notice requirements for shared parental leave
-The notices that the parents must give to the relevant employer to be able to takeÊshared parental leave are made up of three elements.
+The notices that the parents must give to the relevant employer to be able to take shared parental leave are made up of three elements.
 They are:
 - a "maternity leave curtailment notice" from the mother setting out when she proposes to end her maternity leave (unless the mother has already returned to work from maternity leave);
 - a "notice of entitlement and intention" from the employee giving an initial, non-binding indication of each period of shared parental leave that he/she is requesting; and
 - a "period of leave notice" from the employee setting out the start and end dates of each period of shared parental leave that he/she is requesting.

 The notice periods set out below are the minimum required by law.
 However, the earlier the employee informs the organisation of his/her intentions, the more likely it is that the organisation will be able to accommodate the employee's wishes, particularly if he/she wants to take periods of discontinuous leave.
 Employees are advised that, if they have already decided the pattern of shared parental leave that they would like to take, they can provide more than one type of notice at the same time.
-For example, the mother could provide a maternity leave curtailment notice, notice of entitlement and intention and period of leaveÊnotice at the same time.
+For example, the mother could provide a maternity leave curtailment notice, notice of entitlement and intention and period of leave notice at the same time.
 Similarly, the partner could provide his/her notice of entitlement and intention and period of leave notice at the same time.
 ### Mother's notice curtailing maternity leave
 Before the mother or partner can take shared parental leave, the mother must either return to work before the end of her maternity leave (by giving the required eight weeks' notice of her planned return) or provide her employer with a maternity leave curtailment notice.
 The maternity leave curtailment notice must be in writing and state the date on which maternity leave is to end.
 That date must be:
 - after the compulsory maternity leave period, which is the two weeks after birth;